 Claire Lightfoot, RD

 Training and Certification

-The Complete Facilitator Certification Package includes the individual Clinician License, printed resources and online access to the video training program and certification exam for 120 days.
-The video training and certification exam take a total of approximately 11 hours to complete.
+The Complete Facilitator’s Kit includes the individual Clinician License, printed resources and online access to the video training program and certification exam for 120 days.
+The video training and certification exam take a total of approximately 10 hours to complete.
 Re-certification every 3 years takes 2-3 hours to complete.

 Certification is a three-step process: